 Degree Classification (i.e. BA and LLM): On the day these are released, your class will be recorded on Camsis in the morning, and class lists will be displayed at the Senate House in the late afternoon.
 If you do not wish to have your name included on the published list you can apply to have it removed.
 The Tutorial Office can advise on how to arrange this.

 Other results: Are communicated to you directly by your faculty, and marks on individual papers are normally released through Directors of Studies.

 (g) Assessment of Results

 Good results.
-The college awards prizes to congratulate all who gain a First Class in second or third year BA and in the LLM, or a Distinction in some other exams.
+The college awards prizes to congratulate all who gain a First Class degree and in some cases for a Distinction.